-- The UTC must continue to build on recent improvements in student outcomes and examination success to the point where we are the highest performing UTC in the country. - The UTC must further develop its unique provision with a curriculum, a timetable and an approach to learning which offers students a daily experience that is highly distinctive from ordinary schools.
+- The UTC must continue to build on recent improvements in student outcomes and examination success to the point where we are the highest performing UTC in the country presently in the top 4. - The UTC must further develop its unique provision with a curriculum, a timetable and an approach to learning which offers students a daily experience that is highly distinctive from ordinary schools.
 The UTC's long-term future depends on it being different from other schools and being seen to be different. - The UTC must further raise public awareness of its distinctive offer and its strengths.